-The new restrictions, requirements, and obligations in the FCC’s Third Order and Report on small cell wireless deployment represent a major change for many municipalities nationwide.
+The restrictions, requirements, and obligations in the FCC’s Third Order and Report on small cell wireless deployment represented a major change for many municipalities nationwide.
 The order limits the fees cities are allowed to charge wireless providers, the restrictions they can place on small cell deployment, and the amount of time they can take to rule on small cell applications.

 New Requirements and Restrictions

 The new rules on small cell wireless deployment fall into three main categories: